 Urban Planning and Inspection

-Unlike the other municipal divisions, which report to a department head, the Urban Planning and Inspection Division reports to the Town Manager.
+Unlike most other municipal divisions, which report to a department head, the Urban Planning and Inspection Division reports to the Town Manager.
 Issues related to construction, renovation and demolition are thus dealt with directly by the garden city’s highest authorities, fittingly enough in view of the importance attached to protecting the Town’s built heritage.
 Learn about residential renovations.